blogliam/gardna.blogliam.com/_posts/2021-04-13-custom-grids-unity.md

 #### Part 4: Perlin noise

 Perlin noise is a simple noise function that can generate natural(ish) looking heightmaps.
-In reality, you would want to layer multiple octaves of perlin noise at different frequencies to create better looking terrain, but for this example we'll just use a single layer.
+In reality, you would want to layer multiple octaves of perlin noise at different frequencies to create better-looking terrain but for this example, we'll just use a single layer.

 ![perlin noise](/assets/img/2021-04-13-custom-grids-unity/perlin.png)